jasonjac2/OneMoreWiki/Snippets-Commands.md

 ## Sortable Date (Ctrl + Shift + D)
 Inserts the current date in the form yyyy-mm-dd.
 One common use case is to prefix the title of a new page with the current date so it is easy to sort and visually identify pages according to the entered date.
+Alternatively, you can insert both the date and time by pressing Ctrl + Shift + Alt + D.

 ## Text Box
 Insert a single-cell table.
 To surround content already on the page, select the content before invoking